SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-04-09T04-49-20Z__001151__Categorical_Module_Evaluation.md

 Broader Implications: This insight suggests that fostering a culture of continuous innovation and selecting the right cloud service mix are critical levers for competitive advantage across industries.

 Supporting Context:
-Data reveals that Leaders report significantly higher value from advanced cloud services such as AI/ML and cloud native development (with value multiples ranging from 1.7x to 10x higher than less advanced segments), reinforcing the importance of strategic action over cost alone. ​us-future-of-cloud-surv…
+Data reveals that Leaders report significantly higher value from advanced cloud services such as AI/ML and cloud native development (with value multiples ranging from 1.7x to 10x higher than less advanced segments), reinforcing the importance of strategic action over cost alone. us-future-of-cloud-surv…

 Deloitte.
 (2022).
 US future of cloud survey report: Closing the cloud strategy, technology, and innovation gap. https://www.deloitte.com/us/en/pages/consulting/articles/cloud-oil-and-gas-case-study.html

 END OF CATEGORICAL MODULE.

 ### CATEGORICAL MODULE 47 - C1-I2